The profit generated by a business is divided proportionately and distributed primarily into two avenues.

 Her business’ RR can, thus, be given as –

 |4th year||(15,000 – 4000)/15,000||73.3%|

-Ms. Agarwal’s web design business has a high retention ration for four years of its operation since she chose to pay out a smaller percentage of her business’s profits as dividends to shareholders.
+Ms. Agarwal’s web design business has had a high retention ratio for four years of its operation since she chose to pay out a smaller percentage of her business’s profits as dividends to shareholders.
 This high earnings retention ratio denotes that she chose to retain most of her income for financing her business’s growth.

 Retention and dividend payout ratio are both given by percentages of a company’s net income.
 The following table illustrates the points of distinction between them –